 The “detective” at the Animal Care Services Bureau refused to release the dogs until a judge ordered this.
 Because the client’s arraignment was not for 45 days, the cost would snowball to well over $10,000 by the time of the arraignment.
 Moreover, the “detective” explained, the police report was incomplete.
 Several of the animals were allegedly in seriously ill condition and being seen by a veterinarian.

 Greg offered to have his client remanded and not post bail to expedite the arraignment, at which time he would enter a plea to cap the fees, but the Long Beach City Police refused to accept our client.
 The Long Beach City Prosecutor’s office was also contacted, but they refused to cooperate until they reviewed the police report.
-It was very frustrating for the client and Greg because the prosecution enjoyed enormous leverage by virtue of having coats increase each day on meritless charges, only to use this to extract a plea for financial purposes.
+It was very frustrating for the client and Greg because the prosecution enjoyed enormous leverage by virtue of having costs increase each day on meritless charges, only to use this to extract a plea for financial purposes.

 Long Beach City Attorney's Office